International Legal Compliance

 Prior to joining The Wicks Group, Ronce worked with the UN Special Court for Sierra Leone and participated in the Duke-Geneva Institute for Transnational Law as well as the Joint Program in International Human Rights Law at Oxford University.
-He also has experience with the U.S. political process having worked for congressional members, state parties and three presidential campaigns.
+He also has experience with the U.S. political process, working for congressional members, state parties, and three presidential campaigns.